fulivi/mame_tools/hp/hp_disk/README.md

 These files must be placed in the same directory.

 HP disk is written in Python 3.
-It requires the [PyQt5 library](https://www.riverbankcomputing.com/software/pyqt/download5).
-It can run on any platform where a Python 3 interpreter and the Qt5 library are available.
+It requires the [PyQt6 library](https://www.riverbankcomputing.com/software/pyqt/download).
+It can run on any platform where a Python 3 interpreter and the Qt6 library are available.

 ## Usage

 HP disk is run by launching `hp_disk.py` in the Python 3 interpreter.

 HP disk is to be run before starting MAME.
-It waits for a connection from MAME remotizer on 1234 TCP port.
+It waits for a connection from MAME remotizer on 1234 TCP port by default.
+Port number can be set with the `--port` option when starting HP disk.

 The following figure shows the main elements of the GUI interface.